NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Grim Reaper.md

     desc: " (death) A creature critically hit by any of the grim reaper's attacks or that critically fails against any of its spells must succeed at a DC 47 Fortitude check save or die."

   - name: "Energy Drain"
-    desc: "  When the Grim Reaper hits and deals damage with its scythe, it regains 20 Hit Points, and the target must succeed at a DC 43 Fortitude check save or become [[Conditions/Doomed 1|Doomed 1]].
-If the target is already doomed, the doomed value increases by 1 (to a maximum of [[Conditions/Doomed 1|Doomed 3]])."
+    desc: "  When the Grim Reaper hits and deals damage with its scythe, it regains 20 healing Hit Points, and the target must succeed at a DC 43 Fortitude check save or become [[Conditions/Doomed|Doomed 1]].
+If the target is already doomed, the doomed value increases by 1 (to a maximum of [[Conditions/Doomed|Doomed 3]])."

   - name: "Final Death"
     desc: "  A creature killed by the Grim Reaper can't be brought back to life by any means short of divine intervention."